This robotic finger is covered in living human skin

 Robots that blend in with real people may be one step closer to reality.

 A team of researchers has grown living human skin around a robotic finger.
-The goal is to someday build cyborgs appear truly human.
+The goal is to someday build cyborgs that appear truly human.
 Those robots could have more seamless interactions with people, the researchers say.
 That might prove useful in medical-care and service industries.
 But whether machines disguised as people would be more likable — or just plain creepy — is probably a matter of opinion.

 Biohybrid engineer Shoji Takeuchi led the research.
 He and his colleagues at the University of Tokyo in Japan shared their new development June 9 in Matter.